Plasmarobo/plasmarobo.github.io/README.md

+## [4/11/2018] NXP, you know me
+I've grabbed some JN5168's and I'm trying to attach them to my Hue lights.
+Unfortunately, the example code is out of date, and not quite compatable with the updated ZigBee Light Link SDK... gotta keep trying!

 ## [12/2/2017] Board Design
 I've been working on building some automatic roomba virtual walls.
 The design I'm basing my own on uses switches.
 Being the lazy engineer I am, I wondered how to replace them with automatic functions.
 My solution was to select a RTC and use the I2C bus on the ATtiny85 to interface with it.
 The original design helpfully has a NC pin and taking the switch out of the design freed up the SCL and SDA pins for my purposes.